 - Think about whether being wrong would make the situation better or worse.

 You will realize that in a lot of situations, being wrong will create terrible long-term consequences that not only affect you, but those around you.
-This is not always the case, but learning to accept it when it is.
+This may not always be the case, but learn to accept it when it is.

 No insights yet